jovialniyo93/transdeepseg/README.md

 ![releasedate](https://img.shields.io/badge/release%20date-October%2024-red)
 ![Opensource](https://img.shields.io/badge/OpenSource-Yes!-6f42c1)

-# TransDeepSeg: A Transformer-Based Deep Learning Enhanced by Graph-Based Method for Cell Segmentation, Tracking, and Lineage Reconstruction in Time-Lapse Microscopy #
+# TransDeepSeg: A Transformer-Based Deep Learning Enhanced by Graph-Based Method for Cell Segmentation,Tracking,and Lineage Reconstruction in Time-Lapse Microscopy #

 The code in this repository is supplementary to our future publication "TransDeepSeg: A Transformer-Based Deep Learning Enhanced by Graph-Based Method for Cell Segmentation, Tracking, and Lineage Reconstruction in Time-Lapse Microscopy"